Deep Empirical Risk Minimization in finance: looking into the future: Introduction

-The potential overlearning is shown by comparing the in-sample and out-of-sample performances of the algorithm.
-Although we employ conservative stopping rules in the stochastic gradient algorithm used in the training, there is always some amount of overlearning.
-Our experiments with a training size of $100,000$ and three hidden layers of width $10$ show in-sample to out-sample-sample performance differences ranging from 1.5\% in $10$ dimensions to 24\% in $100$ dimensions.
-Moreover, more aggressive minimization results in substantial overlearning.
-In 100 dimensions, we could achieve up to 30\% over-performance over the known true solution in 100--200 epochs and more would be possible with longer tries.
+Our numerical experiments{\footnote{These experiments were carried out on personal computers.
+The code and the logs, including random number generator seeds, are available at \url{https://gitlab.com/mreppen/dderm} for their full reproduction.}} support these theoretical observations as well.
+In Section \ref{s.numerics}, we analyze a stylized Merton utility maximization problem of Example \ref{ex.utility}.
+Like the previous papers, our results also demonstrate the effectiveness of dynamic deep empirical risk minimization in handling high-dimensional problems and the convergence of the algorithm.
+Potential overlearning and its clear dependence on the dimension of the randomness driving the dynamics is shown by comparing the in-sample and out-of-sample performance of the trained networks.
+Although we employ early stopping based on out-of-sample performance, there is always some amount of overlearning whose level strongly depends on the state dimension.
+Our experiments with a training set of size $100,000$ and three hidden layers of width $10$ show in-sample to out-of-sample performance differences ranging from 1.5\% in $10$ dimensions to 24\% in $100$ dimensions.
+This dependence is further corroborated by experiments controlling for the number of network parameters.
+Moreover, more aggressive minimization---beyond our conservative early stopping---results in substantial overlearning.
+In 100 dimensions, the trained network soon reaches 30\% over-performance over the known true solution in 100--200 epochs, and more would be possible with further iterations.
 In these cases, the out-of-sample performance deteriorates rapidly.

-It is well documented in the literature that the size of the training data is central to the performance of this approach.
-In 100 dimensions, we achieve a remarkable improvement in the accuracy of our numerical computations by increasing the size of the training data.
-Our estimates also indicate that more data points is an effective way to ensure the adaptedness of the feedback actions.
-So in applications with limited available data, one needs to enrich the training set by simulations as done in a financial application by \citet{MG} using Boltzmann machines \citep{SH} which is also discussed in~\citet{BGTWM}.
+It is well documented in the literature and proven by our estimates that the size of the training data is central to the performance of this approach.
+In 100 dimensions, we achieve a remarkable improvement in the accuracy of our numerical computations by increasing the size of training data.
+In studies in which data is simulated from a model, one does not create an initial training set, but rather simulate new data for each batch, essentially creating a large enough training set to obtain accurate results.
+Therefore, as discussed earlier, simulation ability that is consistent with the market data is key for this method.

-In lower dimensional examples with limited data, robust optimization as proposed by \citet{BSS,BSS2} also provides an effective approach.
-In similar studies, \citet{EK} and \citet{BDT} use Wasserstein balls to regularize the problem.
-Although very effective in many problems, as the space dimension gets larger, this method becomes computationally more difficult.
-Still, we believe that one could incorporate these techniques to deep Monte Carlo optimization to further reduce the overlearning.